 Problems Here: May Indicate: 1.
 The wall outlet.
 Fuse blown in the shop electrical panel.
 Incoming service from local utility is bad.
 Call the electric company.
 2. The control power cord from the wall.
 Check the end that goes to the electrics box.
 Power cord defective.
 3. Check the top fuse on the electrical cabinet.
-It should be a 8 amp fuse.
+It should be an 8-amp fuse.
 If this is blown then power will not reach the 4 outlets on the electrical box.
-4. Check the 110 power cord to the pendant.
-Power cord defective lube pump outlets.
-The 2 fuses in the pendant are 1 amp and 8 amp.
-The 8 amp fuses the cable breakout box, and the 1 amp the pendant.
+3. Check the 110-power cord to the pendant.
+Power cord defective